Flipp3rrr/WinBSOD/README.md

 # WinBSOD
- A "harmless" EXE file to get a BSOD
+A "harmless" EXE file to get a BSOD, this program needs Firefox to function.